 Data Storytelling and Visualization (4)

 This course will cover the fundamentals of effective data-driven storytelling.
 Students will learn how to detect and articulate the stories behind data sets and communicate data findings in visual, oral, and written contexts for various audiences and publics.
-Students will become familiar with associated tools.
+Students will become familiar with Tableau.

 This course teaches students to use social media strategically to create value for their business, non-profit, or organization.
 An emphasis is placed on strategic collaboration, tactical execution and measurement of social media efforts.
 Students will learn by doing in assignments focused on The course will cover blog writing, Facebook, Twitter, LinkedIn, and an array of niche social media platforms.